mooeypoo/Perl-QuBot/README.md

 Perl IRC Bot with Quotes Database by Moriel Schottlender. mooeypoo@gmail.com

-### This bot is still under development.
-It's not operational. ###
+### This bot is now in testing. ###

-It's a project I'm working on mainly to practice perl and produce a small useful IRC bot for quotes for channels I chat in.
-Be patient.
+This is a project I've been working on to get my feet wet in perl.
+Feel free to use this bot for your personal uses, but please don't remove the credit.
+If you have ideas on how to improve this small bot, post them in the "issues" tab.
+If you find any bugs or malfunctions, please post them in the "issues".

+# Installation #
+This bot comes with a perl installer.
+Run the "qubot.pl" script, and it will automatically launch the installer for you.

 # Commands #
 The bot is meant mainly as a quote bot; insert a bot into the database and spit out a random one on request.
 However, there are several extra commands for administration and channel moderation purposes.